 Put your skills into practice and extend your knowledge

-As you work through the learning, you will encounter a series of learning tasks that you must complete within the model and texture module and showcase on the discussion forums.
+As you work through the learning, you will encounter a series of learning tasks that you must complete within this Texturing topic and showcase on the discussion forums.

 Keep an eye out for the PRACTICE boxes as you progress through the learning process to identify the learning tasks, resources, and instructions for what you must do.
 They also house the information regarding the specific subtopics, and how long you will need to allocate for these tasks.
 This has been briefly outlined below.